How well does your bra fit?

 Your band will ride up if it is too big for your ribcage, and therefore not doing any work!
 As above, this will cause your breasts to depend on the straps for support.
 You will not get the lift you need, you may try and compensate for the lack of support by (frequently) adjusting your straps too tight and end up with painful shoulders.
 Again, your band should be supporting your breasts and not the other way around.
 For a bra band to provide its maximum support, it must firmly sit flat against the rib cage.

-Bottom line is - if you feel physical discomfort in your current bra, you may need another size/style.
-Only you can determine this.
+Bottom line - if you feel physical discomfort in your current bra, you may need another size/style.
+Only you can determine whether/not your bra is uncomfortable.
 If you are uncomfortable in your current bra size, email or call us: 409-242-0046 and we will try our best to help you find some solutions.